Budgie (musician): Career

-Other projects
+Other projects including Los Angeles

 Outside the Banshees and Creatures, Budgie played drums and harmonica for a Annie Hogan song called "Vixo", featuring Nick Cave on lead vocals which was recorded in October 1983: the track was released in 1985 on the 12" inch vinyl "Annie Hogan – Plays Kickabye".
-Budgie also worked with the Indigo Girls in 1992 on Rites of Passage, and briefly toured with them in the US and Europe at the end of that year.
+Budgie also worked with the Indigo Girls in 1992 on Rites of Passage, and briefly toured with them.
+That year, he was also a guest on Thomas Dolby's album Astronauts & Heretics playing drums on a few tracks.
 In 1994, Budgie recorded percussion on Hector Zazou's Chansons des mers froides, including a song for Jane Siberry.
 He later played drums for former Velvet Underground member John Cale on a US 1998 tour with The Creatures.
 Budgie played two sets each night, one with Cale and one with The Creatures.
 In 2009, he toured Europe with Juno Reactor and moved to Berlin.
 Later that year, he also recorded drums for Jessie Evans' Is It Fire? album.

 In 2010, he teamed up with two other drummers, Eto and Mabi, plus multi-instrumentalist Knox Chandler and guitarist Sugizo, for a programme called "The Butterfly Effect: East-West Percussive Parade."
 It was described as a "drumming extravaganza, featuring Western kit, Japanese taiko and African drums, that will launch the musicians into a new sonic galaxy!".
 The programme's world première took place in Hong Kong in November 2010 as part of the New Vision Arts Festival.
 "The Butterfly Effect" featured improvised solos and ensemble works as well as new pieces and arrangements specially created for the festival, inspired by the pace, rhythm and character of Hong Kong.

 He served as the drummer for Efterklang on their worldwide tour in 2012.
 They were accompanied by an orchestra.
 The premiere at the Opera House in Sydney was praised by Time Out.
 His last concert with Efterklang took place in Brussels in November.
 The Piramidia Concert, a live album recorded in Copenhagen, was issued in 2013.